akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240220000000/index.md

 Categories: cs-CL, cs-CY, cs.CL
 Keyword Score: 20
 Keywords: Large Language Model, Word Embedding
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.11512v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.11512v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.11512v1.pdf" filename="2402.11512v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.11512v2.pdf" filename="2402.11512v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Embeddings play a pivotal role in the efficacy of <b>Large</b> <b>Language</b> <b>Models.</b> They are the bedrock on which these models grasp contextual relationships and foster a more nuanced understanding of language and consequently perform remarkably on a plethora of complex tasks that require a fundamental understanding of human language.
 Given that these embeddings themselves often reflect or exhibit bias, it stands to reason that these models may also inadvertently learn this bias.
-In this work, we build on the seminal previous work and propose DeepSoftDebias, an algorithm that uses a neural network to perform `soft debiasing'.
+In this work, we build on the seminal previous work and propose DeepSoftDebias, an algorithm that uses a neural network to perform 'soft debiasing'.
 We exhaustively evaluate this algorithm across a variety of SOTA datasets, accuracy metrics, and challenging NLP tasks.
 We find that DeepSoftDebias outperforms the current state-of-the-art methods at reducing bias across gender, race, and religion.

 {{</citation>}}

-### (53/61 | 53/162) What's the Plan?
+### (53/61 | 53/165) What's the Plan?
 Evaluating and Developing Planning-Aware Techniques for LLMs (Eran Hirsch et al., 2024)

 {{<citation>}}